Research

 This paper examines how spousal health shocks affect gender disparity in health and labor outcomes.
 We define “household penalty” as the burden on family members resulting from other members’ health issues.
 Using insurance claims in the US, a difference-in-difference analysis shows partners’ infection increases their own infection probabilities by 1.2 pp (percentage points) for males and 2.2 pp for females.
 Mexican labor surveys show women’s labor supply decreases by 4.6 hours after their partner’s health shock, while men experience a 3-hour reduction.
 The mechanism lies in household specialization: as women’s income share increases, their penalty decreases, while men’s penalty increases.

-School Closures and Respiratory Infections Transmission and Mortality: Evidence from School Holidays in Poland
+School Closures and Respiratory Infections Transmission and Mortality: Evidence from School Holidays in Poland R&R American Journal of Epidemiology

 Abstract